United Network for Organ Sharing: Allocation

 The individual criteria varies from one organ type to another.
 For example, with heart and lung transplantation, candidate recipients are given one of four status levels (1A - the highest level, 1B, 2, and 7).
 A matching born (i.e. not in utero) candidate of Status 1A within the donor region, of matching ABO type, and within 500 miles will be given the highest priority, with multiple matches being ranked by time on the waiting list.
 Each of those criteria will be progressively relaxed until a match is found.

-Some good-quality donated organs are wasted despite about 20 people per day dying while on waiting lists.
-Critics say this is because once a given set of organs are turned down once or twice, other potential recipients begin to worry that there might be something wrong with them, and eventually the organs are destroyed after thousands of refusals.
+Some healthy organs that are donated go to waste despite about 20 people dying per day while on waiting lists.
+Critics state that this is because once a given set of organs are turned down once or twice, other potential recipients begin to be concerned about the condition of the organs, and eventually the organs are destroyed after thousands of refusals.
 Excessive conservatism may be the result of evaluating transplant surgeons based on success rate, giving them an incentive only to attempt procedures with the highest probability of success, rather than maximizing the number of lives saved.
-New rules announced by the Department of Health and Human Services in 2020 aimed to better balance waiting lists in different regions caused by demographic differences in the causes of death.
+New rules announced by the Department of Health and Human Services in 2020 aimed to better balance waiting lists in different regions caused by demographic differences in causes of death.